-- Funds requested for personnel (senior, key, and other) must be justified as the product of their effort on the project and their institutional base salary. - Funds requested for fringe benefits must be calculated as the product of the requested salary and, if present, the negotiated fringe benefit rate contained in an institution's negotiated indirect cost rate agreement. - Funds requested for indirect costs must be calculated using the correct indirect cost base and the negotiated indirect cost rate. - You are encouraged to include the rate agreement used in preparing a budget as a part of the budget justification. - Do not prepare a budget justification using the expired DOE form F4260.1.
+• Funds requested for personnel (senior, key, and other) must be justified as the product of their effort on the project and their institutional base salary.

+- Funds requested for fringe benefits must be calculated as the product of the requested salary and, if present, the negotiated fringe benefit rate contained in an institution's negotiated indirect cost rate agreement. - Funds requested for indirect costs must be calculated using the correct indirect cost base and the negotiated indirect cost rate. - If a field is required (indicated with either an asterisk or a differently colored background) and no funds are being requested, enter a zero "0". - You are encouraged to include the rate agreement used in preparing a budget as a part of the budget justification. - Do not prepare a budget justification using the expired DOE form F4260.1.